Best Razor for Men of 2021

 For our first performance metric, we rated each product's shave quality simply by evaluating how well and how easily the blades cut our hair, and how smooth our face was after shaving.
 The potential tradeoff with a close shave is that sharper blades with a more aggressive cut can lead to increased skin irritation, bumps, or ingrown hairs.
 We assess those side effects further in our glide and comfort ratings, but for now, we'll only focus on shave closeness and quality.

-A number of 5-blade cartridge designs tied for our top ranking, with very similar and almost indistinguishable shave qualities.
-The Schick Hydro 5 Sense Energize, the Gillette Fusion5 Power, and the Harry's Razor 2X all provided close, smooth shaves with ease.
-What separated their overall rankings was their smoothness and glide, which we'll get into later, but each of these left our face feeling smooth and fresh.
+Several 5-blade cartridge designs tied for our top ranking, with very similar and almost indistinguishable shave qualities.
+The Schick Hydro 5 Sense Energize, the Gillette Fusion5 Power, Gillette Proglide, and the Harry's 2X all provided close, smooth shaves with ease.
+What separated their overall rankings was their smoothness and glide, which we'll get into later, but each of these left our faces feeling smooth and fresh.

 Similarly, the Schick Quattro Titanium provided an excellent shave quality and is our favorite 4-blade design and one that we'd highly recommend with its affordable price and excellent value.
 The Quattro has similar shave quality as its 5-blade competitors, but slightly less irritation due to having one less blade.

-Both of the double edge safety razors we tested - the Bevel and the Vikings Blade The Godfather - also provided a close, high-quality shave.
+Both of the double edge safety razors we tested—the Bevel and the Vikings Blade The Godfather—also provided a close, high-quality shave.
 The Vikings Blade The Godfather model gets the nod here with a slightly more aggressive blade that shaved a bit more closely than the Bevel.
-The Bevel is still the model we'd recommend for most people, though, since it balances a nice shave with a slightly less harsh glide across the skin.
+The Bevel is still the model we'd recommend for most people, though, since it balances a nice shave with a less harsh glide across the skin.